NathanielRudenberg/interactive-ipa-chart/README.md

-# Interactive IPA Chart
+## Interactive IPA Chart
-## An International Phonetic Alphabet chart with audio samples and selection of phoneme inventory by language
+### This project aims to go a step above most online IPA charts by providing charts and recordings for specific language varieties.

-### This is a work in progress.
+#### This is a work in progress.
 Most of the planned functionality has not been implemented yet.

 ***